-These excursions are paid for in Africa.
+These excursions are paid for in Africa if you wish to do these options.

 Please contact us if you would like further information about any of these activities or excursions.
-Many of the optionals are payable in Africa in US\$ (cash).
+Many of the optionals are payable in Africa in USD (cash).
 A few may be payable in local currencies.
-(Prices guide only as at November 2019)
+(Prices are given as a guide only as at May 2020)